zaphosting/docs/docs/minecraft-worlds.md

 <Tabs>
 <TabItem value="converting-from-vanilla" label="Convert from Vanilla" default>

-To convert a world from vanilla to server platform format, you will have too extract certain folders to create new invididual worlds for each dimension.
+To convert a world from vanilla to server platform format, you will have to extract certain folders to create new individual  worlds for each dimension.
 Of course, it is expected that you would move all worlds onto a new server that is running a server platform such as Spigot, PaperMC or Bukkit.

 Access your server through FTP and follow the path `../vanilla/[your_world]` to access the world save that you wish to convert.
 Locate the **DIM1** and **DIM-1** folders.